Documentation Index

 Dedicated Start node

-The Start node provides Chat Session ID and User Message fields for receiving chat input
+The Start node provides Chat Session ID, User Message, and optional UI Flow Context fields for receiving chat input

 Chat replies